Modigliani risk-adjusted performance: Extensions

 The main idea is that the riskiness of one portfolio's returns is being adjusted for comparison to another portfolio's returns.

 Virtually any benchmark return (e.g., an index or a particular portfolio) could be used for risk adjustment, though usually it is the market return.
-For example, if you were comparing performance of endowments, it might make sense to compare all such endowments to a benchmark portfolio of 60% stocks and 40% bonds.
+For example, when comparing performance of endowments, it might make sense to compare all such endowments to a benchmark portfolio of 60% stocks and 40% bonds.